 2. Keep your sex life active, fresh, and fun.

-One of the most important parts of marriage is sex – if not, THE most important part of marriage.
-Sex brings unity, understanding, connection, and love – an oneness that only this intimate act can fulfill.
+One of the most important parts of marriage is sex – if not THE most important part of marriage.
+Sex brings unity, understanding, connection, and love – a oneness that only this intimate act can fulfill.
 And sure – let’s be real – with kids, sometimes the last thing we want to do after a long day of screams and spit-up is having sex with our spouse.
 Realize, though, that to have a strong marriage with children, stepping up your sensual side is highly crucial!
-Go buy some new lingerie, surprise your showering spouse by jumping in too, order an adult toy you’ve always wanted to try, get the latest greatest lubrication and try it out together, shut down all electronics when the kids go to sleep and have some fun.
+Buy some new lingerie, surprise your showering spouse by jumping in too, order an adult toy you’ve always wanted to try, get the latest greatest lubrication and try it out together, shut down all electronics when the kids go to sleep and have some fun.
 Trust me – both of you will be so glad you did.

 3. Find “your thing” and do it together daily.

 My husband and I have our “things” that we like to do – without kids, without friends, without family members – just activities that only the two of us can relate to, that only the two of us enjoy with each other and no one else.
 Pick a show to watch together on Netflix and watch an episode together every night before bed.
 Find a bottle of wine that both of you enjoy, and drink a glass each together at night while sitting in the living room discussing your day.
 It doesn’t have to be anything fancy, anything that costs money, anything that anyone else can understand, even.
-Just strengthen your marriage by finding “your thing,” and doing it together, all the time.
+Just strengthen your marriage by finding “your thing” and doing it together, all the time.

 4. Purposefully fulfill their love language daily.

-If your spouse loves physical touch, walk up behind them and hug them, or grab their butt in the kitchen, or give them a passionate kiss during a random part of the day.
+For example, if your spouse loves physical touch, walk up behind them, hug them, grab their butt in the kitchen, or give them a passionate kiss during a random part of the day.
 If quality time is their thing, hire a babysitter on a Saturday night and have a nice steak dinner.
 If they’re all about words of affirmation, leave them a note expressing how proud you are to be their spouse.
 If acts of service make them happy, do all of your chores – AND theirs, too.
 If receiving a gift would brighten their day, have a brand new shirt, set of golf balls, or massage gift card sitting on their nightstand.
 In any case – once you figure out what their love language is, be conscious of fulfilling that need in their heart every single day, helping to strengthen your marriage along the way.

 5. Put your spouse first.
 Always.